 - 1) carrier is on fire - 2) flight deck is damaged or destroyed

 Aircraft carriers can perform air operations in 4 steps.
-Each step requires a full turn by tapping the "Launch" Button.
+Each step requires a full turn by LEFT CLICK on the "Launch" Button or [SPACE KEY].

 1) Ready wing, selecting aircraft type and payload.